dylan-thinnes/fairy-chess-notation/README.md

 ### Containing multitudes...

-In order to multiply a moveset with itself, use the range **multiplication** modifier, written as `{a..b}` or `{c}`.
+In order to multiply a moveset with itself, use the **mapped multiplication** modifier, written as `{a..b}` or `{c}`.

 The ranges can be combined with `,` so one can write